objectDisorientedProgrammer/AutoClicker/README.md

 This project uses Gradle 3.4.1 (or newer?) as a build system.

 ## Building
-From the project root directory:
+From the project root directory use this build command:

     gradle jar

 The generated jar file will be in /build/libs/AutoClicker-x.y.z.jar by default.

+To clean:

+    gradle clean

 ## Running
 Either double click the jar file or open a terminal and use: